AshleyHummel/DALLE-creature-bot/README.md

 - Uses Selenium to input prompt into https://www.craiyon.com/ (DALLE mini)
 - Downloads one of the generated images and posts it to Twitter with its corresponding prompt

-## Features
+## Features/Packages
-- Pulls Twitter API keys/tokens from local environment variables -Uses tweepy (python library to access Twitter API)
+- Pulls Twitter API keys/tokens from local environment variables -tweepy (python library to access Twitter API)

-WORK IN PROGRESS
+- BeautifulSoup (bs4)
+- requests
+- selenium

 ## Content
 <img src="image.png" width="700">